parrt/cs345/projects/bytecode.md

 The `PRINT` instruction pops the top element off the operand stack and (as we will see later) it prints the element according to the type of tag of the top operand.

-In order to load programs from the desk, I have defined a kind of assembly code format that specifies how many strings are used, where the functions are, and then the actual bytecodes.
+In order to load programs from the disk, I have defined a kind of assembly code format that specifies how many strings are used, where the functions are, and then the actual bytecodes.
 As loaded by [loader.c](https://github.com/USF-CS345-starterkits/parrt-bytecode/blob/master/src/loader.c) we have:

 ```
 0 strings